confy/4640-trfm2/README.md

 Create an API key on digital ocean and export it as an environment variable - DO_API_TOKEN

-Also create an ssh key on your local system called "4640" and add it to digital ocean.
+Also create an ssh key on your local system called "4640" and add the public key to digital ocean.

+`ssh-keygen`

+add the private key as `mgmt/4640.pem`

 In the dev folder, create a real `terraform.tfvars` from the `example.tfvars` with your own token and region